Spinach is a brilliant vegetable to grow at home as it’s a super quick growing veggie and :

 Spinach releases anti-fungal and anti-bacterial fluid into soil that is good for other plants.
 Spinach can be a particularly good companion plant with:

-- Tomatoes : can be grown ahead of tomatoes in cool months
+- Tomatoes : spinach can be grown ahead of tomatoes in cool months and can help to improve the health of the soil as tomatoes are vulnerable to fungal disease.

 - Harvest spinach leaves early after 4 or so weeks, (depends on variety), to use as baby leaves uncooked in salad.

-- Leaves leaves to grow on for cooking spinach but make sure to keep watering so doesn’t bolt.
+- Leave leaves to grow on for cooking spinach but make sure to keep watering so doesn’t bolt.

 - Take outer leaves first.